 Should I give it a go?

-The research indicates that psychotherapy usually works well, and that all the recognised psychotherapuetic approaches work about as well as each other.
-So don’t worry, just pick a therapist, or a therapuetic approach you like the sound of.
+The research indicates that psychotherapy usually works well, and that all the recognised psychotherapeutic approaches work about as well as each other.
+So don’t worry, just pick a therapist, or a therapeutic approach you like the sound of.

 Think of the first few meetings as “getting to know you” sessions.
 If you get the feeling it’s not going to work out, you’re probably right.
 Respectfully move on and try out another therapist.